cev-api/Wurst7-CevAPI/README.md

 ### MobESP Improvements
 - Added rainbow/fixed color options for boxes/lines.
-- Added octahedron shapes and set it as the new default.
+- Added octahedron shapes.
-- Added glow outlines as an option
+- Added glow outlines as an option and set it as the new default.
-- Added box color fill option
+- Added box color fill option.

 ![Mob](https://i.imgur.com/VXHW4qe.png)